-• Next Course: Informal Geometry or Regents Geometry or Math with Financial Applications
+• Next Course: Informal Geometry or Regents Geometry (with passing Algebra Regents exam grade and a 75 final course grade or better) or Math with Financial Applications

 Algebra 1 is the first year of the revised New York State Math curriculum.
 This one-year course will introduce students to the world of algebra.
 This includes a review of all operations with polynomials, solving multi-step equations with an emphasis on real world applications of algebra, manipulating expressions and open sentences, and factoring binomials and trinomials.
 Students will explore graphing and solving systems of inequalities and equations using several different methods.
 The class will explore linear, quadratic, absolute values, and exponential graphs.
 Students will also examine and produce linear regressions, statistical data, and statistical graphs.
 Problem solving will be a key strand and will dominate all lessons.